Meta-analysis of mid-p-values: some new results based on the convex order: Meta-analysis of mid-p-values: further details

-In this article, we say that a random variable (and its measure and distribution function) is \emph{sub-uniform} if it is less variable than a uniform random variable, $U$, in the convex order.
+This section elaborates on the results of Section~\ref{sec:main_results}.
+We say that a random variable (and its measure and distribution function) is \emph{sub-uniform} if it is less variable than a uniform random variable, $U$, in the convex order.

 To see why the mid-p-value is sub-uniform, notice that $Q = \E_0(R \mid T)$.
 By Jensen's inequality, for any convex function $h$,